 An ultrasound determines the viability of a pregnancy.
 Many pregnancies naturally self-terminate after just a few weeks.
 In addition, you may have an ectopic or tubal pregnancy (a pregnancy seated in the fallopian tube rather than the uterus) which requires immediate medical attention.

 If you weren’t expecting to get pregnant or aren’t feeling ready to be pregnant, we provide you education about your pregnancy options.
-Hope Pregnancy Center’s trained volunteers will listen to your concerns and help you consider and understand your options.
+Hope Pregnancy Center’s trained volunteers will listen to your concerns and help you consider and understand your options, as well as explain early signs and symptoms of pregnancy.
 We don’t offer judgment or criticism; we’re here to help and support you.
 If you’re uncertain, scared, sad, or feeling alone, we can help.